CJR (band)

-Coboy Junior were an Indonesian pop boy band established on 23 July 2011.
-This band consists of four members: Aldi, Babas, Rizky, and Iqbaal.
+TBA (an abbreviation of the first names of its three members, namely Teuku Ryzki, Bastian Steel, and Alvaro "Aldy" Maldini), previously named CJR or Coboy Junior, is an Indonesian boyband formed on July 23, 2011 by Patrick Effendy.
+Previously, this group consisted of 4 people, including Iqbaal Ramadhan.
 Their fans are known by the nickname Comate (Coboy Junior Mate).

-In February 2014 Bastian left Coboy Junior, and the band was renamed CJR.
-The band disbanded on 2 December 2017, and reborn on 5 September 2022 with the band name TBA which is taken from the names of the three returning vocalists, namely Teuku (Kiki), Bastian (Babas), Alvaro (Aldi).
+In February 2014 Bastian left Coboy Junior, and the band was renamed CJR, due to Ponco Buwono claimed the contract of the "Coboy" name usage expired.
+The band disbanded on 2 December 2017, and reborn on 5 September 2022 under the name TBA which is taken from the names of the three returning vocalists, namely Teuku Ryzki Muhammad (Kiki), Bastian Bintang Simbolon (Babas), & Alvaro Maldini Siregar (Aldi).

 History

 Coboy Junior was established on 23 July 2011, when manager Patrick Effendy called Aldi, Bastian, Iqbaal, and Rizky together for private auditions.
 The boys had previously performed together in Laskar Pelangi: The Musical and the film Lima Elang; they had also all performed well in singing competitions.
 Effendy, meanwhile, had previously established a group of child singers which performed under the name Superkids.
 The band emerged during a period in which new bands of young singers (both boys and girls) were becoming increasingly common; other groups established around this time include Lollipop, Superseven and Swittin.
 Coboy Junior's initial target audience was preteens, aged 10 to 13.
 However, Effendy changed their focus, aiming at a wider audience – including adults.
 The band, aside from their vocals, emphasises costumes and choreography.

 Their songs often deal with themes of love.
 The band is sometimes criticised by adults for this, as the adults feel that they are too young to understand or sing of romantic love.
 In response, Rizky says that it is normal for 12- to 13-year-old boys to like girls, and that there is no issue so long as the band does not go too deep into the dynamics of love.
 Effendy, likewise, says that parents have to realise that preteens are already beginning to have romantic feelings towards one another.
 He also notes business considerations behind the focus on love: as Indonesian children tend to listen to songs meant for adults, they are more accustomed to lyrics about love and thus more interested.